atn21/CMEECourseWork/Week7/README.md

 ### 9. timeitme.py

 Use the **timeit** module to figure out what is the best way to do something specific as part of a larger program

+### 10. oaks_debugme.py

+A bug prevents oaks from being found.
+The program is then debuged with doctest.

+### 5 .csv files:
+* JustOaksData.csv
+* TestOaksData.csv